-Regional Carbon Capture Deployment Initiative Participants
+Regional Carbon Capture Deployment Initiative

 The Regional Carbon Capture Deployment Initiative currently focuses on the Western and Midwest regions of the US.
-The regions are rich with potential when it comes to industrial emissions, geologic storage, and transport infrastructure.
+These areas are rich with potential when it comes to industrial emissions, geologic storage, and transport infrastructure.
 Below you will find state-specific information about industrial facilities that may qualify for the federal 45Q tax credit for carbon capture projects, including the type of facility, emission reduction potential, the state’s current legislative landscape, and more.

 Click on a state below for specific information on facilities with the most potential for carbon capture, the state and federal policies in place or under consideration, and for resources, data, and analysis to help inform policy and decision-making.
 States listed without additional information will be updated soon.
-Please check back or contact Patrice Lahlum for more information: [email protected]
+Please check back or contact Patrice Lahlum for more information: [email protected].

 Center Pillar of the US